digital-asset/daml/docs/source/concepts/interoperability.rst

   `G` is **interoperable consistent** if `G` is interoperable consistent on all the actions in `G`.

 .. note::
-   There is no interoperable consistency requirement for contract keys.
+   There is no interoperable consistency requirement for contract keys yet.
    So interoperability does not provide consistency guarantees beyond those that come from the contracts they reference.
    In particular, contract keys need not be unique and **NoSuchKey** actions do not check that the contract key is unassigned.